HassanAlgoz/cgapis/README.md

 3. Increment/Decrement likes/dislikes on a course
 4. Add a comment to a node

-Developers views on this would vary, simply because there are actually many ways to do this.
+Developers views on this would vary, simply because there are many ways to do this.
 My point is, don't bother.
-Besides, wouldn't it be more practical to deal with methods on objects directly?
-I will show you how.
+Besides, wouldn't it be more practical to deal with methods on objects directly?.

 ### 3. HTTP Status Codes Aren't Expressive
 HTTP status codes are predefined generic messages.
 Trying to communicate through status codes is a futile endavor.
 Instead, we can define application specific status codes (error codes, specifically) that make sense to the client, and are discoverable through auto-completion.
 Afterall, robust systems are designed to handle errors well.
 That means clients know what errors servers might return, and handle each error accordingly, leaving no errors unhandled!.